R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Additional experiments

-To further examine the robustness of the proposed method in the singular case, we additionally conducted experiments under an alternative MDP configuration. \Cref{fig:singular-case-appendix} reports the convergence behavior and the corresponding box-and-whisker statistics over 30 independent runs.
-Consistent with the results in the main text, R-GTD exhibits stable convergence and reduced variance compared to GTD2, confirming that the observed behavior is not specific to a particular MDP setting.
+To further investigate the robustness of the proposed method in the singular regime, we evaluate its sensitivity to the magnitude of the initial null-space component.
+In particular, we consider different scaling factors for the initialization, which directly control the extent of the null-space error.

+We conduct experiments with scaling factors of $100$, $200$, and $1000$.
+The case with scaling factor $1000$ is already presented in the main text, and here we provide additional quantitative results in terms of mean and variance to complement the visual comparison.

+The experiments are conducted on a randomly generated MDP with $100$ states, $10$ actions, and discount factor $\gamma = 0.99$.
+Rewards $r(s,a,s')$ are drawn uniformly from $[-1,1]$ and sparsified by setting entries with $|r(s,a,s')|\le 0.2$ to zero.
+The feature matrix $\Phi$ has full column rank with $10$ features.

+As shown in \Cref{tab:initialization_robustness}, R-GTD consistently achieves stable convergence across all initialization scales, while GTD2 exhibits significant variance.
+These results demonstrate that the stability of R-GTD is not due to favorable initialization, but rather an inherent property of the regularized formulation, which effectively suppresses the null-space component regardless of its magnitude.

-\subsection{Baird's Counterexample}
+\subsection{Baird's counterexample}

-We next test off-policy stability using Baird’s counterexample in~\citet{baird1995residual}, whose structure is illustrated in \Cref{fig:baird}. \Cref{fig:baird} shows that TD(0) diverges, while both GTD2 and R-GTD converge to the true fixed point $\theta_*^\pi = 0$.
-R-GTD exhibits smaller variance across 30 trials, confirming enhanced robustness in off-policy learning.
+We next evaluate off-policy stability using Baird’s counterexample in~\citet{baird1995residual}, whose structure is illustrated in \Cref{fig:baird} (Left).
+Quantitative results in \Cref{table:baird} reveal that R-GTD consistently achieves lower final error than GTD2 and Ghiassian (2020), and performs competitively with Yu (2017).

+These results indicate that R-GTD not only ensures stable convergence in off-policy settings but also provides reliable and accurate solutions that are competitive with strong baseline algorithms.